 Right now, somewhere in the world, a Jean Lafitte investigator is at work.
 That investigator might be a scientist hip-deep in the swamp, setting up a camera to see what mammals use that habitat.
 It might be a high school student online, searching for details on a Battle of New Orleans soldier's life.
 It might be you at the Barataria Preserve or at Chalmette Battlefield and Chalmette National Cemetery, keeping track of the birds you've seen and stopping by the site's visitor center to enter your sightings on the eBird Trail Tracker kiosk.

 Did Hurricanes Katrina and Rita in 2005 affect the 25 mammal species of the Barataria Preserve?
 Dr. Craig Hood is trying to find out!
 Using his pre-Katrina study as a benchmark, Dr. Hood is looking high (for bats) and low (for mice) and everywhere in between.
-Follow the links to find out about his current study and learn about the 2003-2005 study.
+Follow the links to find out about his most recent study and about the 2003-2005 study.
 If you visit the Barataria Preserve and see a mammal, be sure to stop at the visitor center and share your sightings.
 The study findings include: